-We are big fans of a classic day out at a National Trust property – with my other hat on I project edit guidebooks for them, so I’m lucky enough to visit more than most – but we have none on our doorstep.
+We are big fans of a classic day out at a National Trust property – with my other hat on I project edit guidebooks for them, so I’m lucky enough to visit more than most – but we have none on our doorstep in West Berkshire.
 We do, however, have a good choice within about an hour’s drive, making them useful places to arrange to meet up with friends who live in different parts of the country.
 They can also make great stops on a long journey giving everyone the opportunity to stretch their legs, take a breath of fresh air and devour a scone!
 They make excellent day trips destinations from most places in the UK.
 Take a look at our favourite sites here.

 A day at Dyrham Park was the choice of my sister-in-law, who lives south of Bristol, for a summer holiday meet up.
 As it’s only 2 miles from Junction 18 of the M4 it’s exceptionally easy for us to get to.
 Dyrham Park is an ancient deer park with a grand 17th-century house at its heart.
 It’s possible to spend your whole visit outdoors (as we did) but the house looks very appealing to visit, and they provide children’s trails and quizzes.
 If you’re a regular reader of my blog you’ll know that we often take our dog with us on days out and holidays.
 Though many National Trust properties welcome dogs, Dyrham is not one of them.
 There is a dog-walking area next to the car park, but dogs are not allowed in the main deer park or near the house.

 The car park is at the top of a hill along with the main visitor entrance and information about the site.
 It’s quite a walk down to the house and café (around 15mins), but they provide a bus for visitors if you’re in a hurry to get there or just don’t fancy the hike.